What is a Refrigeration Technician?

 Comparing Working Environments between HVAC Technicians and Refrigeration Technicians

-HVAC technicians will be responsible for installing, servicing, and repairing systems that comprise an intricate setup of filters and ductwork, and these systems work to keep air circulating while keeping its temperature at a constant level.
-HVAC systems can run hot or cold, allowing them to keep building occupants comfortable all year round.
+HVAC technicians will be responsible for installing, servicing, and repairing systems that comprise a complex setup of filters and ductwork.
+These systems work to keep air circulating while keeping its temperature constant.
+As a result, HVAC systems can run hot or cold, keeping building occupants comfortable.

-In most cases, air conditioning units are situated on the outside of a building, while their required furnaces and connecting ductwork are normally installed on the inside.
-Because these systems often require servicing and repairs and they’re located outdoors, HVAC technicians may often have to perform their duties in uncomfortably hot or cold working conditions outside.
+In most cases, air conditioning units are situated outside a building, while their required furnaces and connecting ductwork are typically installed inside.
+Because these systems often require servicing and repairs and are located outdoors, HVAC technicians may often have to perform their duties in uncomfortable or cold working conditions outside.

-Technicians who choose to specialize in refrigeration, you’ll work with self-contained units that are designed to cool a particular area such as a freezer, refrigerator, or large cold storage area.
-Although there isn’t a lot of ductwork to worry about with these installations, it is replaced by a plethora of tubes and coils that have to be correctly maintained to ensure maximum cooling efficiency at all times.
+Technicians who choose to specialize in refrigeration, you’ll work with self-contained units that are designed to cool a particular area, such as a freezer, refrigerator, or large cold storage area.
+Although there isn’t a lot of ductwork to worry about with these installations, it is replaced by a plethora of tubes and coils that have to be correctly maintained to ensure maximum cooling efficiency.

-Refrigeration units are available in several different sizes, models, and types and are mostly used indoors.
+Refrigeration units are available in several sizes, models, and types and are mainly used indoors.
 While this may make working conditions a little more pleasant weather-wise, it can sometimes be inconvenient when a refrigeration technician has to perform their duties in a severely limited space.

 Is it Hard to be a Refrigeration Technician?

 One of the most important things to keep in mind when deciding to become a refrigeration technician is that you will have to be willing to perform a lot of hard physical labor.
-If you are looking for a career path that keeps you physically busy, this will be a great choice for you.
+Therefore, if you are looking for a career path that keeps you physically busy, this will be an excellent choice.